FA78DWA/Plotting-Systems-in-R/BasePlottingSystems.md

 Lattice Plotting System
 =======================

-In `lattice` plotting and annotation are done in one code line (calling one of the core plotting functions) instead of the **two steps** plotting in **Base Plotting System**.
-You need to install and load `lattice` library to be able to use it.
+-   Lattice plots are constructed with a single function call to a core lattice function (e.g. xyplot), instead of the **two steps** plotting in **Base Plotting System**.

+-   Aspects like margins and spacing are automatically handled and defaults are usually sufficient

+-   The lattice system is ideal for creating conditioning plots where you examine the same kind of plot under many different conditions

+-   Panel functions can be specified/customized to modify what is plotted in each of the plot panels

 **Lattice Core Plotting Functions**